 All personal information is held and processed in accordance with the Data Protection Bailiwick of Guernsey) Law, 2017 and associated Regulations.
-Anyone working within the GBA may only use information in accordance with their duties.
+Anyone working within the Guernsey Police may only use information in accordance with their policing duties.

-Information held by the GBA may be shared with other organisations where this is necessary for a law enforcement or regulatory purpose, for example information is shared:- b.
-Purpose limitation
+Information held by Guernsey Police may be shared with other organisations where this is necessary for a policing purpose, for example information is shared:-

-- With the criminal justice system as part of the pre-charge and post-charge processes e.g. prosecuting someone through the Court - When working with partner agencies to reduce crime, or in respect of customs and immigration regulations - With other Professional and Regulatory Bodies c.
+- With the criminal justice system as part of the pre-charge and post-charge processes e.g. prosecuting someone through the Court - When working with partner agencies to reduce crime and disorder and anti-social behaviour - With the 'Guernsey Vetting Bureau' and the 'Disclosure and Barring Service' that provide information to organisations in order to enable them to make safer recruitment decisions by identifying potential candidates who may be unsuitable to work with children or other vulnerable members of society - With other Professional and Regulatory Bodies b.
+Purpose limitation c.
 Minimisation